ttskch/audio2video-cli/README.md

 ```
 $ audio2video conv --help
 Usage:
-  conv [options] [--] <audio-file>
+  conv [options] [--] <audio-file> [<output-format>]

 Arguments:
   audio-file                               path to audio file
+  output-format                            extension of output video file [default: "mp4"]

 Options:
-  -o, --output-format=OUTPUT-FORMAT        defaults to "mp4"
   -i, --image-file=IMAGE-FILE              path to image file
-  -c, --image-color=IMAGE-COLOR            if "--image_file" isn't set, you can specify the color of auto-generated simple color image. defaults to "black"
+  -c, --image-color=IMAGE-COLOR            if "--image_file" isn't set, you can specify the color of auto-generated simple color image [default: "black"]
-  -r, --image-resolution=IMAGE-RESOLUTION  if "--image_file" isn't set, you can specify the resolution of auto-generated simple color image. defaults to "800x450"
+  -r, --image-resolution=IMAGE-RESOLUTION  if "--image_file" isn't set, you can specify the resolution of auto-generated simple color image [default: "800x450"]
-  -f, --frame-rate=FRAME-RATE              defaults to 30
+  -f, --video-frame-rate=VIDEO-FRAME-RATE  frame rate of output video file [default: "30"]
-  -w, --overwrite                          if you set this flag, existing video file which has output target filename will be overwritten
+  -w, --overwrite                          if this flag is set, existing same named video file will be overwritten
   -h, --help                               Display this help message
   -q, --quiet                              Do not output any message
   -V, --version                            Display this application version